stashapp/StashDB-Docs/README.md

 # StashDB-Docs

-## This repo is primarily used to host the website for our StashDB guidelines at the link below:
+## This repo is primarily used to host our StashDB guidelines.
+If you are looking for the old guidelines wiki, all content has been moved to this new website, linked below:
 https://guidelines.stashdb.org/